Counselling in Ulverston and online.

 Welcome to my space.
 It is lovely that you are here.

-I'm Lara, a Psychotherapist-in-training in my fourth year as an MA Student at the Institute of Psychosynthesis, University of Middlesex, and a trainee member of the United Kingdom Council for Psychotherapy (UKCP).
+I’m Lara, a Psychotherapist-in-training in my fifth year of an MA in Psychosynthesis Psychology at the Institute of Psychosynthesis, in partnership with Middlesex University.
+I am a trainee member of both the United Kingdom Council for Psychotherapy (UKCP) and the British Association for Counselling and Psychotherapy (BACP).

-Psychosynthesis has a psycho-spiritual approach, in that context, I work with clients who are searching for meaning, who desire to improve their relationships and who want to invite love and joy into their lives, and most importantly, who are ready for that.
+Psychosynthesis has a psycho-spiritual approach, and within this framework, I work with clients who are seeking deeper meaning, longing to enrich their relationships, and wishing to welcome more love and joy into their lives, most importantly, with a readiness to engage in that journey.

 Learn more about Psychosynthesis with this inspiring interview series with the Co-Founder of the Institute of Psychosynthesis, Roger Evans.